backups-obsidian/backup-obsidian-2/100 study-notes/111 KodeCloud/KodeCloud - CKAD - Taints and Tolerations.md

 	  effect: "NoSchedule"
 ```

-- *All the values in tolerations must be enclosed within quotes"
+- *All the values in tolerations must be enclosed within quotes*.
 - The above pod definition file will tolerate the following taint: `k taint nodes node1 app=blue:NoSchedule`

 > [!caution]+ **Taints and tolerations does not tell the pod to go to a particular node.
 Instead it tells nodes to only accept pods with certain tolerations.**